nicolasg02/online-shopping/README.md

 # Shopping Cart

-Made for The Odin Project
+Made for The Odin Project.
+Deployed at https://infallible-kirch-6aad51.netlify.app/

 ## Tools